Scientific diving at ZMT

 - Entry exam in pool fitness and theory

-I. 2019 course "Certified Research Diver / European Scientific Diver“ in Helgoland and Sweden
+I. "Certified Research Diver / European Scientific Diver" in Bremen and Indonesia

 Scientifc diving in the German media: